 When teens engage in psychotherapy, they are actively working on their issues and learning to cope with their problems.
 This work gives them ownership in their treatment.
 Those coping skills become part of their ability to function, and they will carry those skills with them through the rest of their lives.
 The main problem families tend to run into is that psychotherapy is more expensive than medications, and most insurance companies are unwilling to pay for it.
 Even with that barrier, it is important to note that medication along is not the most effective form of treatment for adolescents.

 When a teen’s behavior has gotten out of control, sometimes additional treatment, such as residential treatment, can be crucial.
-It is a controlled environment where the entire focus is around the student learning new skills, as well as staying sober.
-A residential treatment center may also routinely test for drugs and alcohol to support the student’s sobriety and recovery.
+It is a controlled environment where the entire focus is around the student learning new skills, as well as making positive changes.
 Time at a residential treatment center also lays a strong foundation for further successful outpatient treatment once they leave the facility.